nclient/NClient/README.md

 <a name="features-resilience" />

-## Resilience
+### Resilience
+Requests can end with errors for many reasons, so it is necessary to ensure resilience.
 By default, a request is executed once without retries.
-If the request ended with an unsuccessful HTTP status code and the returned value is not HTTP response, an exception will be thrown.
-To change the logic of retries, you can use the `WithResilience` method.
+If the request ended with an unsuccessful HTTP status code and the returned method value is not HTTP response, an exception will be thrown.
+To change the logic of retries, you can use the `WithResilience` methods.
 #### Common policy
 Use the `WithFullResilience` method to retry requests for any methods:
 ```C#